A homological approach to pseudoisotopy theory. I

 \subsection{Diffeomorphisms}

 For a compact smooth $d$-manifold $W$ and two compact submanifolds $M,N\subset W$, we denote by $\BlockDiff_M(W,N)_\bullet$ the semi-simplicial group of \emph{block diffeomorphisms} whose $p$-simplices consists of all diffeomorphisms of $\Delta^p\times W$ that are collared block maps, fix $\Delta^p\times N$ setwise, and fix a neighborhood of $\Delta^p\times M$ pointwise.
 The semi-simplicial structure is induced by restricting diffeomorphisms of $\Delta^p\times M$ to $\sigma\times M$ for faces $\sigma\subset \Delta^p$.
-Whenever one of the submanifolds is empty, we omit it from the notation and in the case $M=\partial W$, we write $\Diff_\partial(W,N)$ instead of $\Diff_M(W,N)$.
-Making use of the collaring condition, it is not hard to see that $\BlockDiff_M(W,N)_\bullet$ satisfies the Kan property. \footnote{In \cite[App.\,A §3 a]{BLR}, the authors attempt to construct degeneracy maps for certain semi-simplicial sets of \emph{block embeddings}, which would in particular enhance $\BlockDiff_\partial(W)_\bullet$ to a simplicial group and thus imply that it satisfies the Kan property as every simplicial group does.
-However, the argument in \cite{BLR} is flawed: on two of the faces, the proposed degeneracy maps violate the collaring condition described on p.\,116 loc.\,cit.} The semi-simplicial subgroup of \emph{diffeomorphisms} is defined by requiring the diffeomorphisms of $\Delta^p\times M$ to commute with the projection to the simplex $\Delta^p$ instead of just preserving its faces.
+Whenever one of the submanifolds is empty, we omit it from the notation and in the case $M=\partial W$, we write $\BlockDiff_\partial(W,N)$ instead of $\BlockDiff_M(W,N)$.
+Making use of the collaring condition, one shows that $\BlockDiff_M(W,N)_\bullet$ satisfies the Kan property (see \cite[p.\,58-59]{HLLRW} for a proof in the case $M=N=\varnothing$; the general case follows in the same way\footnote{In \cite[App.\,A §3 a]{BLR}, the authors attempt to construct degeneracy maps for certain semi-simplicial sets of \emph{block embeddings}, which would in particular enhance $\BlockDiff_\partial(W)_\bullet$ to a simplicial group and thus imply that it satisfies the Kan property as every simplicial group does.
+However, the argument in \cite{BLR} is flawed: on two of the faces, the proposed degeneracy maps violate the collaring condition described on p.\,116 loc.\,cit.
+The more laborious argument in \cite{HLLRW} appears to be correct.}).
+The semi-simplicial subgroup of \emph{diffeomorphisms} is defined by requiring the diffeomorphisms of $\Delta^p\times M$ to commute with the projection to the simplex $\Delta^p$ instead of just preserving its faces.
 This semi-simplicial subgroup agrees with the (collared and smooth) singular set of the topological group $\Diff_M(W,N)$ of diffeomorphisms by which we mean the set of $0$-simplices $\Diff_M(W,N)_0$ equipped with the smooth Whitney topology, so there is a canonical weak equivalence $\lvert\Diff_M(W,N)_\bullet\rvert\ra \Diff_M(W,N)$ and we shall not distinguish between these spaces.